Argentina's Laboratorios Richmond supplies 1st batch of Russian vaccine | Health

 Argentina's Laboratorios Richmond supplies 1st batch of Russian vaccine

+Argentina's Laboratorios Richmond has delivered 995,125 doses of the first component of the Sputnik V vaccine produced in the country to the health ministry, the company said in a joint statement with Russian sovereign fund RDIF.
+The company has also supplied 152,500 doses of the second component of the Russian-developed vaccine out of 3 million doses to be produced and supplied in August, they said in the statement.

-Argentina's Laboratorios Richmond has delivered 995,125 doses of the first component of the Sputnik V vaccine produced in Argentina to the country's health ministry, the company said in a joint statement with Russian sovereign fund RDIF.
+Argentina's Laboratorios Richmond has delivered 995,125 doses of the first component of the Sputnik V vaccine produced in the country to the health ministry, the company said in a joint statement with Russian sovereign fund RDIF.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)